Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Stroke is the third highest cause of disability worldwide.

-• The prevalence of post-stroke cognitive impairment ranges from 20-80%.
+• The prevalence of post-stroke cognitive impairment ranges from 20 to 80%.

 • Survivors may suffer from some form of motor dysfunction or brain impairment (i.e., memory loss, difficulty focusing and processing information, and the inability to reason).